mikegehard/journeyFromMonolithToMicroservices/RUNNING.md

 ## Building the standalone jar

-Run `../../gradlew build` from a command line.
+Run `../../gradlew build -x test` from a command line.

 ## Running the standalone jar